Albania Rental Yields by Location

 Coastal returns are seasonal: much of the income lands between June and September, so annualise honestly.

-Rental income is taxed at a flat 15%, and management plus voids separate gross from net.
+Rental income is taxed at 15% on the net, and management plus voids further separate gross from take-home.

 Tirana trades lower peak yield for year-round demand and easier long-lets.